ericonice/PelotonAndGoogleSheets/README.md

 # PelotonAndGoogleSheets

 This project allows you to sync your Peloton data to a google spreadsheet.
 You can then use google data studio, connected to the google spreadsheets data source, to analyze your Peloton data.
 In order for this to work, you will need to do the following:
-* Create google app script which will add your peloton data to a google spreadsheet
+* Create a google app script which will add your peloton data to a google spreadsheet
 * Create a google data source associated with your google spreadsheet
-* Create google data studio report
+* Create a google data studio report

+*Warning*: These steps are not straight forward.
+There are already lots of cool ways to look at your Peloton data, including mPaceLine.
+I'd say this is more for someone who:
+* Has particular requirements about how they want to view their data
+* Enjoys creating and playing with charts to analyze their data
+* Has experience with one or more of github, spreadsheets, google app script or programming
+* Is not easily frustrated when the below instructions are not as clear as they should be

 ## 1. Create the google spreadsheet which will contain your Peloton data
 1. Create three sheets